imran31415/agentlog/README.md

-# GoGent - AI Multi-Variation Execution Platform with Interface Architecture
+# agentlog - AI Multi-Variation Execution Platform with Interface Architecture

-GoGent is a comprehensive Go platform that wraps AI APIs (starting with Google Gemini) with advanced multi-variation execution, database logging, and use case-specific implementations.
+agentlog is a comprehensive Go platform that wraps AI APIs (starting with Google Gemini) with advanced multi-variation execution, database logging, and use case-specific implementations.
 It enables you to run the same AI prompt with different configurations, compare results, and implement domain-specific AI solutions like procurement management, legal analysis, and more.

 <img width="627" height="717" alt="image" src="https://github.com/user-attachments/assets/93715c59-6cc6-4aaa-98d9-467dcb5c8647" />